 - Can take awhile to ship

 Enjoy uninterrupted workouts on the Titan Fitness All-in-One Functional Trainer, which packs just about everything you need into a compact package for your home gym.
-The included weight stack offers 10 to 200 pounds per side to help you reach your fitness goals in the comfort of your home.
+The included weight stack offers 10 to 200 pounds per side for unlimited gains.

-When you’re investing in the best home gym equipment, you want to make sure you’re getting a product that will last.
+Large home gym equipment can be expensive, so you want to make sure yours will last.
 Titan Fitness built this functional trainer using durable steel to ensure it can handle heavy, repeated use.
-You can also rest assured that the machine won’t tip or sway as you’re testing your limits thanks to its wide, stable base.
-A 2:1 pulley ratio offers plenty of resistance and adequate travel for your functional training needs.
+It also has a wide and stable base that won’t tip or sway as you’re testing your limits.
+A 2:1 pulley ratio offers plenty of resistance and adequate travel for uninterrupted movements.

 Whether you’re aiming for a PR or you’re simply trying to stay in shape, you’ll find countless features to build muscle and confidence.
-For example, you can adjust the pulley handle in 20 unique vertical positions.
+For example, the pulley handle adjusts to 20 unique vertical positions.
 This functional trainer also comes with accessories such as long and short bar handles, a rope handle, single and double D handles and dual short strap handles.

 Size matters when it comes to choosing the appropriate equipment for your home gym.
-This Titan Fitness functional trainer measures 82 inches high, 64 inches wide and 44 inches deep.
+This Titan Fitness functional trainer measures 82″H x 64″W x 44″ deep.
 The long bar measures 49 inches and the short bar measures 15.5 inches.